-The Associate Dean of Assessment and the Mission, Planning, and Assessment (MPA) Committee are responsible for the collection, analysis, and dissemination of data collected within the School.
-Sources of information include internally generated data and external data, allowing for comparisons with a peer group of schools and colleges.
+The Associate Dean of Assessment and the Assessment Committee are responsible for the collection, analysis, and dissemination of data collected within the School.
+Sources of information include internally generated data and external data, allowing for comparisons with a peer group of schools and Schools.

 The School has adopted a balanced scorecard approach to evaluating performance, which is an approach intended to clearly communicate our priorities to all stakeholders.

 The development of our plan began with our current mission and vision statements, which can be found here.
 ULM School of Pharmacy Mission

 We then identified four perspectives of operations for our organization: Quality of Output (our students), Program Quality, Internal Processes, and Skills and Tools and key performance indicators (KPI) for each perspective.
 Mapping the KPI allowed the visualization of the cause-and-effect relationships that exist among the various indicators.

 Once the various KPI were identified, strategic planning sessions were conducted to identify strategic initiatives that will improve our performance in each area, resulting in the School’s strategic plan.
 Each faculty member should consider the KPI and the strategic initiatives when developing their annual plan for performance.